Galois representations over convergent de Rham period ring: Axiom: valued rings and convergent elements

 Throughout the remainder of this section, we work under the following Set-up \ref{axiom:strong_unif}.
 The goal is to define ``convergent" elements.

 \begin{setup} Consider the datum

 or for simplicity (when $(\pi_B^\gamma)_{\gamma \in v(B)}$ is clear from the context), just the datum

-with the following assumptions. \begin{enumerate} \item $(B, v)$ is a valued ring; $z\in B$ such that $v(z)=0$. \item For each $n \geq 0$, $B/z^{n+1}B$ is separated and complete.
+with the following assumptions. \begin{enumerate} \item $(B, v)$ is a valued ring; $z\in B$ and $v(z)=0$. \item For each $n \geq 0$, $B/z^{n+1}B$ is separated and complete.
 (But $B$ might not be complete). \item Suppose $(B, v)$ is \emph{weakly multiplicative} (with respect to $z$) in the sense that for any $n \geq 0$,

 Note this implies $v(z^n)=0$ for each $n\geq 1$.

 \item Suppose $ (\pi_B^\gamma)_{\gamma \in v(B)}$ is a family of uniformizing elements as in Def. \ref{defn:uniformizer}. \item Suppose for any $\gamma <+\infty$, $(z, \pi_B^\gamma)$ is a regular sequence in $B$ (that is, $\pi_B^\gamma$ is a non-zero-divisor in $B/zB$). \end{enumerate} \end{setup}